Bhomesh/github-workflow/README.md

 ## About

 This project demonstrates the use of GitHub Actions for continuous integration and deployment.
-It includes ESLint checks, frontend testing, and deployment pipelines for both staging and production environments.
+It includes:

+- ESLint checks for code quality
+- Frontend testing to ensure the website is working
+- A staging workflow for testing changes in non-main branches
+- A production workflow for deploying changes from the main branch

+## Workflows

+### ESLint Workflow
+The ESLint workflow runs on all branches and pull requests.
+It performs the following steps:
+1. Runs ESLint checks on the codebase

+### Staging Workflow
+The staging workflow runs on all branches except `main`, but only if the ESLint workflow succeeds.
+It performs the following steps:
+1. Tests if the frontend is working correctly
+2. Notifies on successful completion of all tests

+### Production Workflow
+The production workflow runs on the `main` branch, but only if the ESLint workflow succeeds.
+It performs the following steps:
+1. Tests if the frontend is working correctly
+2. Deploys to production if all tests pass

 ## Getting Started